 - Creating or using a Meta account if you're under the age of 13

 - Don't do or promote anything that's illegal, abusive or could lead to physical harm, such as:

 - Advocating, engaging in or promoting violence, human exploitation, human trafficking or human smuggling.
 Supporting or representing groups or individuals involved in terrorism, hate-based organisations or criminal groups

 - Promoting or coordinating acts of physical harm, such as sexual or physical assault, or suicide or self-harm

 - Any form of non-consensual intimate activity, including sharing intimate images of others without consent

 - Violating intellectual property rights, such as improperly using copyrighted or trademarked materials

-Public spaces like open lobbies, multiplayer games, and public events create special opportunities for broad audiences.
-Please be especially mindful of your behavior and content in public experiences and spaces, as not all speech and behavior that might be acceptable in a closed experience is acceptable in a public experience.
+Public spaces such as open lobbies, multiplayer games and public events create special opportunities for broad audiences.
+Please be especially mindful of your behaviour and content in public experiences and spaces, as not all speech and behaviour that might be acceptable in a closed experience is acceptable in a public experience.
 Also, do not take advantage of the unique characteristics of public experiences by sharing content that others do not wish to see.
-Developers (including Meta) may take action on users or experiences if these behaviors take place in public experiences, given their unique characteristics.
+Developers (including Meta) may take action on users or experiences if these behaviours take place in public experiences, given their unique characteristics.
 Do not:

-- Engage in or share sexually explicit or excessively violent behavior or content.
+- Engage in or share sexually explicit or excessively violent behaviour or content.

-Developers, as well as creators and admins within apps, may also establish their own rules – above and beyond this Code of Conduct – so please be sure to read their rules as well.
+Developers, as well as creators and admins within apps, may also establish their own rules – above and beyond this Code of Conduct – so please make sure that you read their rules as well.
 You also must comply with applicable laws, including local laws.